sagemath/sagewiki_to_gh-2022-10-10/msri07/abstracts.md

 == Qiang -- Distributed Computing using SAGE ==
 [http://www.yiqiang.net/ Yi Qiang (UW)]

-The objective of this research project is to implement coarse grained distributed computation facilities into SAGE.
-My goal was to design and implement a distributed computing framework that offered SAGE users an easy and effective method of parallelizing computations.
-In the presentation I will demonstrate several sample use cases of how to leverage distributed computing in SAGE.
+Distributed SAGE (DSAGE) is a distributed computing framework for SAGE which allows users to easily parallelize computations and interact with them in a fluid and natural way.
+This talk will be focused on the design and implementation of the distributed computing framework in SAGE.
+I will describe the application of the distributed computing framework to several problems, including the problem of integer factorization and distributed ray tracing.
+Demonstrations of using Distributed SAGE to tackle both problems will be given plus information on how to parallelize your own problems.
+I will also talk about design issues and considerations that have been resolved or are yet unresolved in implementing Distributed SAGE.

 == Shishkina -- Variational Inequalities on Stratified Sets ==